built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 ![](workspace-cds-via-api.gif)

-6. Click the Storefront button on Home to launch the Store and see your applications listed.
+6. Click the Storefront button on Home to launch the Storefront and see your applications listed.
-   The [apps](public/apps.json) are displayed as described in their respective files alongside a Store configuration setting defined in your [manifest](public/manifest.fin.json).
+   The [apps](public/apps.json) are displayed as described in their respective files alongside a Storefront configuration setting defined in your [manifest](public/manifest.fin.json).

 ## How it works